 The board of examiners will consist of 4 internal members (2 from the Numerical Analysis Group/Data Science Group and 2 from OCIAM/WCMB) and 1 external examiner.
 The examiners will appoint assessors to help with the assessment of the course.
-The internal examiners for the academic year 2023-24 will be Professor Coralia Cartis (Chair), Professor Ruth Baker, Professor Peter Howell, and Professor Yuji Nakatsukasa, and the external examiner will be Professor Katerina Kaouri from the University of Cardiff.
+The internal examiners for the academic year 2024-25 will be Professor Yuji Nakatsukasa (Chair), Professor Coralia Cartis, Professor Peter Grindrod, and Professor Peter Howell, and the external examiner will be Professor David Hewett from University College London.